mmrobins/franklin-battery-scheduler/README.md

 Bash is lightweight, has no dependencies, and is natively supported just about everywhere you might wanna run this.
 It might not be pretty, but it gets the job done.

-### Is the FranklinWH API documented?
+### Is the FranklinWH API documented officially anywhere?

 Not that I know of.
-I basically copied what was done in https://github.com/richo/franklinwh-python, but I always get annoyed setting up python depenencies, so I ported it to bash to be as easy to run as possible.
+I basically copied what was done in https://github.com/richo/franklinwh-python, but I always get annoyed setting up python depenencies, so I ported it to bash to be as easy to run as possible, and added my own [API documentation](#api-documentation) based on reverse-engineering the app traffic.

+### How do I handle daylight savings time changes?

+I don't know except manually adjust the cron jobs when it happens, but if you think of something better, please open an issue or PR!

 ## License